realeinherjar/react-wallet/README.md

 The app will create a transaction using BitcoinJS, sign it, and send it to the Esplora API.
-The default behavior (and currently the only one) is to use UTXOs starting from the oldest to the newest until the amount is reached, and add a change output if necessary.
+The default behavior (and currently the only one) is to send _all_ bitcoin to the recipient address, i.e. to sweep the wallet.
 Additionally, the fee is calculated using the Esplora API.
 By default,
 the fee is set to whatever sat/vB necessary